 We hope that you will enjoy our stories and reports.
 We do certainly NOT pretend to be professionals.
 We are just two enthousiasts who love to try and figure out stuff and make it work!
 And what is legal in the Netherlands might be illegal somewhere else, and vice versa.

 So a big disclaimer and ‘do not try this at home’ waiver might be in place, haha.
-Anyway we have been using our Sprinter 4×4 for almost five years now.
+Anyway we used our Sprinter 4×4 for five years.
 From -32C. in Norway up to around 35C. in Aosta, Italy.
-Up to now everything functions perfectly and we never had a malfunction with the stuff we built, so we guess we did something right!
+During that time everything functioned perfectly and we never had a malfunction with the stuff we built, so we guess we did something right!